jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 > **Why use this when the database can verify uniqueness with a UNIQUE INDEX database constraint?**
 >
 > You may be in a situation where you can't have a unique index (supporting a legacy schema, perhaps), but still want to make sure the data is unique before proceeding.
-There is also the belief that you shouldn't have to count on the database to validate your data—that's a core concern of your business logic, and your business logic should live in your Services in a Redwood app.
+There is also the belief that you shouldn't have to count on the database to validate your data—that's a core concern of your business logic, and your business logic should live in your Services in a Cedar app.
 >
 > Another issue is that the error raised by Prisma when a record validates a unique index is swallowed by GraphQL and so you can't report it to the user (there are still ways around this, but it involves catching and re-throwing a different error).
 The error raised by `validateUniqueness()` is already safe-listed and allowed to be sent to the browser.